Actions & Accomplishments

-- With participation from HDC board members, held 57 meetings with elected officials in the cities of Bellevue, Federal Way, Seattle, Shoreline, and Tukwila, with state legislators in Olympia, and with King County Councilmembers.
-Along with the efforts of the Washington Low Income Housing Alliance, these meetings helped secure increased allocations to the ARCH Housing Trust Fund, a $75 million WA State Housing Trust Fund Investment, and historic equitable development investments as part of Sound Transit 3.
+- With participation from HDC board members, held over 100 meetings with elected officials in the cities of Bellevue, Federal Way, Seattle, Shoreline, and Tukwila, with state legislators in Olympia, and with King County Councilmembers.
+Along with the efforts of the Washington Low Income Housing Alliance, these meetings helped secure increased allocations to the Eastside Housing Trust Fund, a $290 million Seattle Housing Levy, and historic equitable development investments as part of Sound Transit 3.

-- Worked with the Washington Low Income Housing Alliance and Rep. Larry Springer to adopt a new local option to fund affordable housing capital, operations, maintenance, as well as mental health facilities and services.
+- Worked with the Washington Low Income Housing Alliance and Rep. Joan McBride to adopt a new, state-wide local option to fund affordable housing capital.

 Built Inclusive Communities

-- Took over 103 actions in 19 cities to ensure strong affordable housing policies were adopted in Comprehensive Plan updates, which set the guiding vision for how cities will treat growth issues over the next 20 years.
+- Took over 648 actions in 20 cities to ensure affordable housing was a priority for cities and that strong affordable housing policies were adopted in Comprehensive Plan updates, which set the guiding vision for how cities will treat growth issues over the next 20 years.

-- Toiled tirelessly as part of Seattle Mayor Ed Murray’s Housing Affordability and Livability Agenda (HALA) Advisory Committee to enact inclusionary housing policies in Seattle.
-HDC advocates stood up 929 times to ensure adoption of the HALA agenda, including:
+- Continued ongoing advocacy work around the implementation of Seattle Mayor Ed Murray’s Housing Affordability and Livability Agenda (HALA) to enact inclusionary housing policies in Seattle.

 - Worked with legislators, equity and transit advocates to create new requirements for Sound Transit to use surplus properties for affordable housing.